 - Buffy the Vampire Slayer:

-- In the first of The Harvest two parter.
-Willow and Xander are led into a trap by Luke and Darla, the latter who reveals their friend Jesse to them who's holding his neck in pain and notable blood seeping out of the bite wound as he stumble towards them proclaiming "Heck of a kiss", showing that Darla clearly bit him (which we find out later was against The Master's orders, but she couldn't help herself and wanted a little taste).
+- In ''Welcome to the Hellmouth", Willow and Xander are led into a trap by Luke and Darla, the latter of whom reveals their friend Jesse to them; he's holding his neck in pain and there's blood present as he stumbles towards them, proclaiming that Darla gave him a "Heck of a kiss", showing that Darla clearly bit him (which we find out later was against The Master's orders, but she couldn't help herself and wanted a little taste).

-- In Angel, Darla uses this to frame Angel and turn Buffy against her by tricking Buffy's mother, Joyce into letting Darla into their house, biting her, then leaving Angel holding Joyce as she leaves just as Buffy returns.
+- In Angel, Darla uses this to frame Angel and turn Buffy against him by tricking Buffy's mother, Joyce into letting Darla into their house, biting her, then leaving Angel holding Joyce as she leaves just as Buffy returns.
 Making her think Angel had bitten Joyce due to the bite wounds on Joyce's neck.
+At the hospital Joyce is told that she appears to have slipped and stabbed herself with a barbeque fork, to which she confusedly asks Buffy "Do we even own a barbeque fork?"

 - In Phases, Buffy finds out a former classmate of hers was attacked and killed, at first thinking it a werewolf attack.
 But when the way the classmate was killed doesn't stack up to how a werewolf would operate (as they don't normally leave bodies in pristine condition), she visits the funeral parlor during her wake and finds the bite marks on her neck confirming a vampire got her... right before said classmate turns and rises from her casket.